symfony/symfony-docs/cookbook/form/form_customization.rst

 ---------------------------

 So far, this recipe has shown you several different ways to customize a single piece of how a form is rendered.
-The key is to customize a specific block that corresponds to the portion of the form you want to control (see :ref:`naming form blocks<cookbook-form-customization-sidebar>`).
+The key is to customize a specific fragment that corresponds to the portion of the form you want to control (see :ref:`naming form blocks<cookbook-form-customization-sidebar>`).